 We have commenced post marketing surveillance studies for both VergenixSTR and VergenixFG with our European key opinion leaders and physicians in order to generate additional clinical data that demonstrates the efficacy and superiority of our products.
-The study is intended to facilitate market adoption of our products in Europe, as well as provide additional support for the submission package to other regulatory agencies, such as the FDA.
+The study is intended to facilitate market adoption of our products in Europe, as well as provide additional support for the submission package to other regulatory agencies in the future.